jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 {% endhighlight %}
 Which simply runs both printers and concatenates their output.

-We also need to ensure that the implementations is compatible with the constraints regarding the semantics.
+We further need to ensure that the implementation is compatible with the constraints regarding the semantics.

 First,  `(print >> run)` must be equivalent with the identity function: